How to establish issuer trust with OpenID Federation¶

 dotnet add package SdJwt.Net.OidFederation

 Verifiers need to know which Root Authorities (Trust Anchors) they inherently trust.
-When a Verifier receives a credential from an unknown Issuer (e.g., a small rural bank), the Verifier will use Federation to see if that bank is endorsed by a trusted Authority (e.g., the National Central Bank).
+When a verifier receives a credential from an unknown issuer (e.g., a small rural bank), it uses Federation to check whether that bank is endorsed by a trusted authority (e.g., the National Central Bank).

 using SdJwt.Net.OidFederation.Logic;